eckinger/uchomp/server/TestCaseChanges.md

 }
 ```

-* More robust error type-checking using `instanceof`.
+- More robust error type-checking using `instanceof`.

 #### 6. **Integration Test Improvements**

-* Although integration tests are not needed yet, since they were implemented, we ensured they were used.
+- Although integration tests are not needed yet, since they were implemented, we ensured they were used.

-* Integration between `userService.send_code`, `verify`, `get_name_and_cell`, and `orderService.create_order` is handled with full type checking.
+- Integration between `userService.sendCode`, `verify`, `getNameAndCell`, and `orderService.createOrder` is handled with full type checking.
-* Each database lookup is explicitly validated, making the flow less brittle.
+- Each database lookup is explicitly validated, making the flow less brittle.

 #### 7. **Bug Fix in Location Test**